See the Action Update page for crucial info about Arbor "Preserve" development proposal

 Talking Points (below on this page)

-Flier from concerned residents at Livable Lodi, second Flier
+Flier from concerned residents at Livable Lodi, second Flier, third Flier

 Letter filed with EGLE by concerned residents to request permit denial 2025-07-08